The Effect of Increased Sentencing Severity on Fertility and Family Formation

 The Effect of Increased Sentencing Severity on Infant and Maternal Health and Mortality

-Immigration Shocks and Native Worker Outcomes, 1910 – 1930, with Rowena Gray, Sarah Quincy, and Zachary Ward
+Task Inequality and Racial Mobility over the Long Twentieth Century, with Rowena Gray, Sarah Quincy, and Zachary Ward

 Old Immigrants, New Niches: Russian Jewish Agricultural Colonies and Native Workers in Southern New Jersey, 1880-1910, with Sarah Quincy.
 RSF: Russell Sage Foundation Journal of the Social Sciences 4 (1), 20-38: 2018.